Gary Tabach: Military career

 Upon graduating from Temple University, he was commissioned as an Ensign in the U.S. Navy.
 From 1985 to 1991, he worked as a pharmacist for Naval hospitals.

 In 1991, Tabach became a special representative to the President and an assistant and advisor to the U.S. ambassador to the countries of the former USSR.
 Until 1994, he worked at the U.S. Embassy in Moscow, serving as a liaison between the U.S. government and the governments of the former Soviet Union countries.
 He represented the U.S. government's interests, advised the U.S. Ambassador on policy and strategy, and provided analysis and recommendations on political, economic, and security developments in the region.

 In 1994, he joined Prisoner of War – Missing in Action Commission, actively searching for U.S. POWs and MIAs in the former Soviet Union.
 Additionally, he served as a course director at USUHS.

 In 1997, he held the position of Head of Military Information Office (MIO) in the U.N.
 Special Military Observer Mission in Georgia (UNOMIG), leading the hostage negotiation team.

 From 1998 to 2000, Tabach served as a Chief of the Arms Control Implementation Unit at the U.S. Embassy in Almaty, Kazakhstan.

-Subsequently, he served as Naval Affairs Officer in the Office of Defense Cooperation at the U.S. Embassy in Warsaw, Poland, overseeing arms shipments to Poland during its transition to NATO standards.
-He also served as a program manager in the Threat Reduction Office at the U.S. Embassy in Moscow.
+Subsequently, he was Naval Affairs Officer in the Office of Defense Cooperation at the U.S. Embassy in Warsaw, Poland, overseeing arms shipments to Poland during its transition to NATO standards.
+He also was a program manager in the Threat Reduction Office at the U.S. Embassy in Moscow.

-From 2006 to 2008, Tabach served as the first deputy director of the NATO Center of Excellence – Defense Against Terrorism in Ankara, Turkey.
+From 2006 to 2008, Tabach was the first deputy director of the NATO Center of Excellence – Defense Against Terrorism in Ankara, Turkey.
 He was responsible for leading a staff of 90 international military personnel from seven NATO countries.

 From 2008 to 2011, he was the Chief of Staff of the NATO Military Liaison Mission coordinating contacts with the Russian Ministry of Defense in Moscow.

 Tabach received military awards for his service, including the Legion of Merit, one of the highest U.S. military honors.

-Tabach retired from the U.S. Navy in 2011 and currently serves as the CEO of Fort Seal.
+Tabach retired from the U.S. Navy in 2011 and is the CEO of Fort Seal.